kiranupgrad/pysipp/tests/TestInstructions.md

 ## Logs for above scripts

-   Logs are available in this path /logs
-   These are the logs availables
+  Logs are available in this path /logs  These are the logs availables
         messages.log
         screen.log
          debug.log
-       call log
+         all log

 ##  SIPP XML scenarioss
    Sipp scenarions are avialable in this path : /scripts